 Mostly the main rivers and tributaries in the middle catchment areas on the urban fringe

 Mostly lower reaches of the main rivers and urban tributaries

 Mostly small urban tributaries

-Routine monthly monitoring across 110 sites accounts for 89 per cent of the Bay and catchments area.
-The remaining 11 per cent of unmonitored catchments are mostly rural and typically score as Fair for this region.
+In 2014–15, routine monitoring occurred across 105 sites in the Bay and catchments.
+This represents 83 per cent of the total catchment area.
+The remaining 17 per cent of the catchments not monitored are mostly rural and would typically score as ‘Fair’.

-Since the 1970s the Bureau of Meteorology has identified a long-term ‘drying’ trend in the Melbourne metropolitan region, which shows that the annual rainfall is decreasing by 50 mm every 10 years.
-This is one of the most significant rainfall declines across the state of Victoria.
+The Bureau of Meteorology (BoM) has identified a long-term ‘drying’ trend since the 1970’s in the Melbourne metropolitan region, which shows that annual rainfall is decreasing by 50 mm every 10 years.
+This is one of the most significant rainfall declines in Victoria.

-Notably, the Dandenong and Mornington catchments have consistently shown ‘Poor’ to ‘Very Poor’ water quality regardless of improvements to water quality in other regions.
-In these catchments, waterways tend to be small and highly modified from their previous natural state, making them more susceptible to the impacts of urban and industrial land use and the pollution that these land uses bring.
+While climate has shaped much of the water quality condition for the region over this period, the Dandenong and Mornington catchments have consistently shown ‘Poor’ to ‘Very Poor’ water quality over many years.
+In these catchments, waterways tend to be small or highly modified from their natural state.
+This makes them more susceptible to the impacts of urban and industrial land use and the pollution that these types of land uses bring.

 The Government, authorities and community implemented the following initiatives to improve waterway health in the Bay and catchments:

 For more information on initiatives to improve our waterways in the Port Phillip Bay and catchments in 2014–15 please visit: Waterways Local Updates.